jhu-ip/cs220-f25/assign/midterm.md

 The blur operation is more complex than some of the previous operations, because you need to consider more than one pixel at a time.
 At the simplest level, a blur works by taking each pixel, and setting its value to some kind of average of all the pixels in a small neighborhood around it.
 The simplest blur possible would just set each pixel to the average of itself and the pixels adjacent to itself (computed for each color channel separately).
 However, this kind of blur isn't as pretty as we might like.
 What we will do for this assignment is similar, but more clever.

 For the kind of blurring effect that a program like Photoshop would give you, you will need to weight the importance of neighboring pixels according to a Gaussian distribution.
-This is referred to as a "Gaussian blur" ([Wikipedia](https://en.wikipedia.org/wiki/Gaussian_blur)), and this is what you will implement for this assignment.
+This is referred to as a "Gaussian blur" (see [Wikipedia's entry on Gaussian Blur](https://en.wikipedia.org/wiki/Gaussian_blur)), and this is what you will implement for this assignment.

 First, you need to create an `NxN` matrix that holds the values of a 2D (symmetric) Gaussian distribution with a given variance (we assume 0-mean). `N` should be big enough to be at least _10*sigma_ positions wide (to span approximately _5*sigma_ positions in each direction), and `N` should always be an odd number (so there's an equal number of rows/columns on either side of the center.
 If `dx` and `dy` store the two coordinates as offsets from the center (i.e. delta-from-mean), then the Gaussian value can be calculated as (written as code):